Caltech-IPAC/rapid/docs/source/install/install.rst

    git clone https://github.com/Caltech-IPAC/rapid

 The C code in this git repo must be built, in order to run the RAPID pipeline.
+Depending on whether the build is on a Mac laptop or a Linux machine, there are separate build scripts referred to below.

-Building C code on laptop
+Building C code on Mac laptop
 ========================

-The script to build on a laptop the C software system for the RAPID pipeline is
+The script to build on a Mac laptop the C software system for the RAPID pipeline is

 .. code-block::